2023 Update: The city of Calgary spray parks and wading pools are expected to open June 16.

 Rotary Park’s Fish Spray Park also opened in 2011.
 There are big and little spray features and will appeal to children of all ages.

 There is also a good playground located right nearby.
 Aquatic wheelchairs available.

 Location: Prestwick – 15113 Prestwick Blvd SE

-Formally known as McKenzie Towne Commons, this new community run spray park is now finally open this year after upgrades.
-It is a community spray park but it is open to the public.
+Formally known as McKenzie Towne Commons, this community run spray park is open to the public.
+There is also a new playground right next to the spray park.

 Location: Somerset- 999 Somerset Dr. S.W.

 This spray park has been newly redeveloped and will be reopening this summer.
 There is also a new inclusive playground as well.